Bacon wrapped chicken breast is a simple way to turn everyday chicken into something special. The bacon adds smoky richness and keeps the meat juicy.

-While simply baked chicken breast is a fine everyday choice, wrapping the chicken in bacon elevates it to a whole new level.
-The bacon adds flavor and keeps the chicken juicy.
-The honey-mustard sauce finishes the dish, creating a delicacy from the simplest ingredients.
-And the best part?
-This seemingly complex recipe is truly easy and ready in about 45 minutes.
+While simply baked chicken breast is a fine everyday choice, wrapping it in bacon takes it to the next level.
+The bacon adds rich flavor, while a honey-mustard glaze finishes the dish with the perfect sweet-savory touch.
+Best of all, this impressive recipe is surprisingly easy and ready in about 40 minutes.

 - Chicken breasts: Try to find fairly small ones, weighing 6-7 ounces each, to ensure even cooking.